ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 - Booting
  - Creating a bootable SD card and editing it so it boots correctly
 - Configuring
- - The process to make it a fully functioning home server
+ - Initial set up
+ - Remove unnecessary packages
+ - Set up the SSD
+ - Set up Read-Only Mode
+ - Install some packages
+  - Set up some monitoring stuff
+- Docker
-- Housekeeping and Monitoring
+ - Pulling and running some containers with docker-compose
+- Backups
- - Setting up some backups scripts, and using Telegraf to monitor stats about the Pi itself and Docker
+ - Setting up some backups scripts

 ### Buying - Open your wallet